 The budget is determined by your financial strength (assets), as well as your ability to pay your bills and debt.
 Much of the actual numbers can be derived from the business plan if it’s done thoroughly enough.
 Do keep in mind, however, this plan is like an educated guess.
 It doesn’t guarantee your success or hitting any numbers you predict.
 It’s a good idea to have a contingency plan just in case things don’t go as expected.
 This may mean that you put more of your own money in the mix to give stability to the fledgling company at the beginning.

 The equipment required to start a coffee business depends on what you intend to sell.
-Will you have coffee only or food and other drinks?
+Will you have coffee only, in which case you may only need an espresso machine for cafe and a few other bits and pieces, like a coffee grinder brush and filters.
+Or will you also serve food and other drinks?
 This might change in the future, so don’t limit yourself.
 Perhaps you can only start with coffee and baked goods for now but intend to add breakfast and lunch items at a later time.
 In this case, get a good handle of what you will need for both and plan accordingly.
 Keep your eyes open for used equipment that will help you stick to a budget.

 Consider the Details